SemicolonManifest/CLD1-ConfigWebServer/README.md

 sudo apt install ssh
 ```

-SSH access is restricted to user who have a sudo access.
+SSH access is restricted for the users who have a sudo access.
 They are not allowed to use simple username-password authentication, they have to have a couple of public-private keys configured to login.

 To configure it we setup a rule int `/etc/ssh/sshd_config`: